Tprrt's Blog

 make install

-Here, the LDFLAGS is set to force the static link of Busybox quickly, but it is also possible to use make menuconfig to set CONFIG_STATIC=y.
+Here, the LDFLAGS is set to force static linking of Busybox quickly, but it is also possible to use make menuconfig to set CONFIG_STATIC=y.
 The advantage of the static executable is that it can be tested with Qemu:

 qemu-aarch64-static busybox echo "Hello!"